aminatabah-work/azure-keyvault-secrets-lab/README.md

 This project demonstrates secure secret storage using Azure Key Vault rather than hardcoding credentials directly into infrastructure files or applications.

+Note: This lab uses a placeholder sample secret value for demonstration purposes only.

 ## Tools Used

 - Terraform